faqGroupLookupString: 1. Vaccine Safety

 Who determines how many doses of vaccine are available in Santa Clara County?

 The State of California sets the number of doses of vaccine that go to each county.
 The County Public Health Department is then directed to apportion a subset of these doses to healthcare providers in the County, according to directions from the state and federal government.
 Some other organizations with facilities in Santa Clara County get additional supplies of vaccine from the state or federal government.
 These organizations include federal government agencies and large health care systems that operate in more than one county (including Kaiser and Sutter/Palo Alto Medical Foundation).
-Large retail pharmacies receive additional supplies to vaccinate people who live in certain types of nursing homes, through a program organized by the federal government.
+Large retail pharmacies receive additional supplies.

 Can I choose which vaccine I receive?